-On April 25, 2017, our Board of Directors increased the dividend declared per share on both sub-classes of capital stock.
-The Board declared a 3.15% dividend (annualized) for Class B1 activity stock and a 1.05% dividend (annualized) for Class B2 membership stock based on our preliminary financial results for the first quarter of 2017.
-This dividend, including dividends on mandatorily redeemable capital stock, totaled \$10 million and will be paid on May 15, 2017.
-The higher dividend on Class B1 activity stock, in effect, lowers our members' cost of doing business with us.
+On July 27, 2017, our Board of Directors increased the dividend declared per share on both sub-classes of capital stock.
+The Board declared a 3.30% dividend (annualized) for Class B1 activity stock (an increase of 15 basis points) and a 1.25% dividend (annualized) for Class B2 membership stock (an increase of 20 basis points) based on our preliminary financial results for the second quarter of 2017.
+This dividend, including dividends on mandatorily redeemable capital stock, totaled \$11 million and will be paid on August 15, 2017.
+The Class B2 capital stock dividend is intended to enhance the value of membership; the Class B1 capital stock dividend reduces the effective cost of borrowing from the Bank and rewards our members who support the entire cooperative through their advances.